Important note

 Knee raise with aids

-- Stabilising movement only from the knee and ankle joint
+- Stabilize the supporting leg from the knee and ankle joint only.

-- Pay attention to a straight leg axis and keep upper body steady
+- Make sure your leg axis is straight and keep your upper body still.

 Jump

-- Stabilise the landing position and hold it briefly
+- Stabilize your landing position and hold it briefly.

 Strengthening exercises